paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/system_level_modelling_wear_out.md

 In the following section, another form of redundancy is presented: standby redundancy.
 In standby redundancy the components have two states: an active state and a standby state.
 The stand-by component is exposed to reduced loads while not needed and under the operating load when they are activated.
 Consequently, components in standby redundancy have two failure distributions, one for each state.
 In the case that both stand-by and active failure distributions are the same, the units are in a simple parallel configuration (also called a hot standby configuration).
 When the failure rate of the standby component is lower than in active mode that is called a warm standby configuration.
 When the rate of failure of the standby component is zero (i.e., the component cannot fail when in standby), it is called a cold standby configuration.

-The reliability of the system at time $t$ can be obtained using the following equation {cite:t}`sys-time-dependent-system-reliability`:
+The reliability of the system at time $t$ can be obtained using the following equation {cite:p}`sys-time-dependent-system-reliability`:

 ````{admonition} Equation
 :class: equation